markmelvin/pySaleae/readme.txt

   get the Logic/Logic16 driver
-- Get the Saleae Device SDK (I used version 1.1.14) and copy all three of SaleaeDevice.dll, SaleaeDevice.lib and SaleaeDeviceApi.h over from the device API into the build folder.
+- Get the Saleae Device SDK (I used version 1.1.14) and copy all three of SaleaeDevice.dll, SaleaeDevice.lib and SaleaeDeviceApi.h over from the device API into the dependencies folder.
 They have been checked in for reference.

 You'll need Microsoft Visual Studio Express to build the Cython modules.
 I tried to make it work with Mingw, but I could not get the Saleae Device SDK